Ranna (film)

 Ranna is a 2015 Indian Kannada-language action comedy film directed by Nanda Kishore.
-The film features an ensemble cast including Sudeepa, Prakash Raj, Rachita Ram, Haripriya, Madhoo, Devaraj, Avinash, Sharath Lohitashwa, and Sadhu Kokila.
+The film features an ensemble cast including Kichcha Sudeep, Prakash Raj, Rachita Ram, Haripriya, Madhoo, Devaraj, Avinash, Sharath Lohitashwa, and Sadhu Kokila.
 It is an official remake of the 2013 Telugu film Attarintiki Daredi.

 The music was composed by V. Harikrishna with cinematography by Sudhakar S. Raj and editing by K. M. Prakash.
-The film released on 4 June 2015 and was declared successful at the box office.
+The film released on 4 June 2015 to receive mixed reviews from critics, but it was declared successful at the box office.

 Plot

 Sharat Chandra is a rich but unhappy businessman based in Zurich.
 He wishes to reconcile with his estranged daughter Saraswathi, whom he expelled because she married Prakash against his wishes.
 His grandson Bhargava Chandra promises Sharat Chandra that he will bring her back to their home on his 75th birthday.
 Saraswathi has three daughters; two of them are Indira and Rukmini.
 Bhargava enters the house as Chandu, a driver who was appointed by Prakash after saving him from a heart attack.
 Bhargava tries to woo Indira but gives up when he learns that she is in love with another man.
 Rukmini, on the other hand, hates Bhargava and is suspicious of him.
 Saraswathi later reveals to Bhargava that she is aware of his real identity much before the incidents and warns him to abstain from doing anything with the intention of taking her back to Sharat Chandra.

-To save Indira's love, Bhargava and his friend, Nurse Laxmi, go to a village and accidentally, Rukmini falls into the jeep due to a head injury, thus suffering with amnesia.
+To save Indira's love, Bhargava and his friend, Nurse Laxmi, go to a village and accidentally, Rukmini falls into the jeep due to a head injury, thus suffering from amnesia.
 Bhargava introduces himself as her lover for the time being, and she believes it.
 The trio goes to the venue; Bhargava and Laxmi enter the house.
 They and the bridegroom escape from there and reach Saraswathi's home after a violent altercation with the family members of the bridegroom where Rukmini's memory is revived.
 The bride's father Veerappa asks for compensation for the damage caused by Chandu, to which Saraswathi promises Rukmini's marriage with his elder son.
 To avoid complications, Prakash fires Bhargava.
 Bhargava later learns that Rukmini loved him from the beginning but was hesitant to express her feelings.
 He traps Bhaskar, a rich NRI staying in Uganda who has a penchant for women, and enters Saraswathi's home as his assistant.